evcc-io/docs/docs/installation/manual.md

   The output should contain `Active: active (running)` on success.

-- Configure EVCC to start at boot:
+- Configure evcc to start at boot:

   ```sh
   sudo systemctl enable evcc.service